The Astrological Psychology Association: The Huber Method of Astrology

 Bruno and Louise Huber became interested in astrology in the 1940s and, after Bruno heard Roberto Assagioli lecturing at the Psychosynthesis Institute in Florence, he changed from studying science to psychology and philosophy.
 For several years the couple undertook client-centred research with Assagioli, whose publications include The Act of Will and Transpersonal Development: The Dimension Beyond Psychosynthesis.
 They are also indebted to Alice Bailey’s Esoteric Astrology.

-The Hubers united the threads of astrology and psychology in a system of precise calculation and interpretation, incorporating the 30-degree aspect orbs of the Ptolemaic universe and the law of the golden mean to calculate the intensity curves of the houses, as well as the findings on planetary stress of the twentieth-century statistician Michel Gauquelin, and the birthplace system of houses popularized by Dr Walter Koch.
+The Hubers united the threads of astrology and psychology in a system of precise calculation and interpretation, incorporating the 30-degree aspect orbs of the Ptolemaic universe and the law of the golden mean to calculate the intensity curves of the houses, as well as the findings on planetary stress of the twentieth-century statistician Michel Gauquelin, and the house system popularised by Dr Walter Koch.
 The Koch system underlines the uniqueness of each individual born at a specific time and place, lending itself to differentiated psychological analysis.